-- Description : Google usually selects a suitable text passage from the website as the actual description.
+- Description: Google usually selects a suitable text passage from the website as the actual description.
 You can suggest an alternative to Google by specifying the meta description in the source text of the page.
 However, this is only displayed if (according to Google’s assessment) it matches the search.

-These four items appear in both the desktop version of the search results and in the mobile search results.
+Apart from the favicon, which is only visible on mobile, these elements appear in both the desktop version of the search results and in the mobile search results.
 However, the length and appearance of the elements differ.